mjj29/apama-random-plugin/README.md

     docker build -t apama_with_random_plugin .

 By default the public docker images from Docker Store for 10.3 will be used (once 10.3 has been released).
-To use an older version run:
+To use another version run:

     docker build -t apama_with_random_plugin --build-arg APAMA_VERSION=10.1 .